 - Admission requirements:

-- Hold a Master (Year 1) degree (60 ECTS equivalent) in any field related to biology with majors in molecular biology and/or biochemistry.
+- Hold a Master (Year 1) degree (60 ECTS equivalent) in any field related to biology with majors in molecular biology, biochemistry and/or genetics.

 - Program duration: 1 year (60 ECTS).

 - Language requirements: English: certifiable equivalent of TOEFL score of 550/213/79-80 or IELTS score of 6.0.

 - Tuition fees: Master tuition fees applicable for the University of Bordeaux.

 The Bordeaux Biology Agrosciences (B2AS) program offers an integrated multidisciplinary approach that is adapted to the realities of research (background research) as well as to the socio-economic sector (professional courses).
 The program objectives are to train and equip researchers and professionals to face the issues posed by agriculture in the 21st century.
 This is achived by integrating plant biotechnology and agrofood technology within course content in order to deal with the challenges of innovation in agriculture.